Investor hub

 • The Board adheres to a Schedule of Matters Reserved to the Board adopted by the Board in connection with the Company’s admission to AIM.

 • The full Board is scheduled to meet regularly and at least four times a year.
-In 2022, the Board met 9 times, most of which were regularly scheduled, and several of which were special meetings convened to address one or more particular matters such as an M&A transaction.
+In 2023, the Board met 9 times, most of which were regularly scheduled, and several of which were special meetings convened to address one or more particular matters such as an M&A transaction, and appointment of Board members.

 • Processes are in place to ensure that each member of the Board is, at all times, provided with such information as is necessary for each member to discharge such member’s duties.
 For example, prior to each Board meeting or Committee meeting, the Company’s corporate Secretary, prepares and circulates for Board or Committee review a detailed “Board Pack” of materials to be reviewed prior to, and during, each meeting.
 These materials, and others presented at the meetings, form the basis for further discussion of each matter presented to the Board and its Committees.
 To facilitate Board review and reference, all Board materials are made available through an online Board portal.